At California gas station, Republicans woo voters angry over fuel prices - but it's complicated - NewsBreak

 At California gas station, Republicans woo voters angry over fuel prices - but it's complicated

-GARDEN GROVE, Calif.
-(Reuters) - A half-dozen mostly young Republican activists stood gamely outside of a Chevron station at a busy Southern California intersection, jumping up and down and holding a big sign reading, “Gas too high?
-Register Republican.”
+GARDEN GROVE, Calif., April 1 (Reuters) - A half-dozen mostly young Republican activists stood gamely outside of a Chevron station at a busy Southern California intersection, jumping up and down and holding a big sign reading, "Gas too high?
+Register Republican."

 The demonstration in Garden Grove, Orange County this week drew beeps of support, and was successful in getting a few motorists to pull over to talk about gas prices.